ashdza/physics-sunset/README.md

 ## App Structure

 The app is built in `ReasonML`, using `Bucklescript-TEA` which support The Elm Architecture.
+The code is in a single file `sunset.re`.
 At its core it boils down to just 4 things.

 #### Model = State of the App

 ```
 type model = {
-  record fields for all instantaneous state
+  record with fields for all changeable app state
 };
 ```